 If you’ve made the decision to protect your wheels with an electric bike insurance policy then you’ve come to the right place.

-Do I need insurance for my electric bike?
+Do you need to insure an electric bike?

 Prior to 2020, readers in Northern Ireland had a legal obligation to insure their electric bikes, but for ebike riders in the rest of the UK, this type of insurance has always been optional.

 Northern Ireland changed its electric bike legislation in the summer of 2020 to align its rules with those in England, Scotland and Wales.
 This means that electric bike insurance is no longer a legal requirement in Northern Ireland.

 Of course, just because it isn’t mandatory doesn’t mean it isn’t a good idea – whether your ebike is worth £1,000, £5,000 or £10,000, if it is stolen, or damaged in a road accident, you’re going to find yourself severely out of pocket.
 Electric bike insurance can help cover the cost of replacing or repairing in these events.

 It’s also worth bearing in mind that some electric bike insurance policies include cycling liability cover, which could help cover the cost of legal fees and compensation claims if you damage someone’s property or injure a pedestrian.